Propagation of multiplicity-freeness property for holomorphic vector bundles

 \begin{proof} This is an immediate consequence of Lemma~\ref{lem:2.7} and Proposition~\ref{prop:diagK} ($n(x)=1$ case) below, which will be used in the proof of Theorem~\ref{thm:2.2} in Section~\ref{sect:2.5}. \end{proof}

-We note that the condition \eqref{thmassC} is much weaker than the transitivity of the group $H$ on $D$.
+We note that the condition \eqref{thmassC} is much weaker than the transitivity of the action of the group $H$ on $D$.
 Our geometric condition \eqref{thmassC} brings us to the concept of visible actions, which we shall discuss in Section~\ref{sect:4}.